 4. Form into a ball and prove for 4-5 hours or overnight in the fridge.

-1. Melt the butter for the filling and add it to the Christmas spice mix.
+1. Melt the butter for the filling and add it to the sugar and Christmas spice mix.
 If it is too liquid and not spreadable, stick it in the freezer for a few minutes until it has a spread-like consistency.

 2. Take out your babka dough out of the fridge, divide in two and roll out on a lightly floured surface to two 25cm by 45cm rectangle.